Pop Culture Madness!

 The term 'Headbanging' was first coined during Led Zeppelin's 1969 tour of the US.

 Jimi Hendrix insisted on being the final performer at The Woodstock Music & Art Fair (Woodstock Music Festival) and was scheduled to perform Sunday at midnight.
-He didn't take the stage until 9 A.M. on Monday morning and played for 2 hours to a dwindling audience.
-There were two recorded deaths, two recorded births and four miscarriages at Woodstock.
+He didn’t take the stage until 9 A.M. on Monday and played for 2 hours to a dwindling audience.
+There were two recorded deaths, two recorded births, and four miscarriages at Woodstock.

 The Seattle Pilots were a Major League Baseball team that only lasted one year, in 1969.